-LIHF briefs use data to support our understanding of the range of social, economic, and health-related factors that impact birth outcomes.
+LIHF briefs use local data to support our understanding of the range of social, economic, and health-related factors that impact birth outcomes.

 Many of the LIHF data briefs feature data from the Wisconsin Pregnancy Risk Assessment Monitoring System (Wisconsin PRAMS).
 Since 2011, LIHF and the Wisconsin Partnership Program have provided support to Wisconsin PRAMS and the Wisconsin Department of Health Services to use PRAMS as an essential tool for monitoring disparities in birth outcomes in the LIHF region and the state as a whole.

-The annual PRAMS survey includes wide range of measures that are not often available in other datasets, such as stressful life events, poverty, perinatal social support, maternal behaviors, education, and barriers to receiving care.
+The annual PRAMS survey includes wide range of measures that are not often available in other datasets, such as stressful life events, poverty, social support, maternal behaviors, education, and barriers to receiving care.
 Analysis of PRAMS data provides crucial information to guide LIHF's and the state's work to reduce disparities in infant health outcomes in Wisconsin.

 To learn more about any of the data, please contact firstname.lastname@example.org.